Icinga/icinga2/doc/2-getting-started.md

 The DB IDO (Database Icinga Data Output) modules for Icinga 2 take care of exporting all configuration and status information into a database.
-The IDO database is used by a number of projects including Icinga Web 1.x, Reporting or Icinga Web 2.
+The IDO database is used by a number of projects including [Icinga Web 2](#setting-up-icingaweb2), Icinga Reporting or Icinga Web 1.x.

+Icinga 2 does not read configuration or status data from the database backend so this interface is fully optional, if not required by your user interfaces or addons.

 There is a separate module for each database back-end.
 At present support for both MySQL and PostgreSQL is implemented.